 Yes, there’s more!
 After your strategy, there are quite a few things you’ll need to set up in order to make sure that you can efficiently implement your social media strategy.

 - Defining your content types and why you’re using them

 - Setting up your Facebook Ad Account & Pixel

 - Setting up your Google Analytics account

-- Setup your social media tools and apps
+- Set up your social media tools and apps

 - Get a nice camera phone

-Each of these require some close attention and we’ve outlined in detail how to tackle each task here in our Social Media Setup To-Do List!
+Each of these requires some close attention and we’ve outlined in detail how to tackle each task here in our Social Media Setup To-Do List!
 Go through it, check off your items, then come back here when you’re all set.

-determine what your essential social media tools are
+Determine what your essential social media tools are

 As I mentioned, the only way you’ll be able to effectively manage your social media efforts in one hour a day is if you utilize a variety of tools to help speed up the process and keep things organized.